Perm Krai: Economy

 Nonferrous metallurgy is based on ore processing Verkhnekamskoye potash deposit containing magnesium and rare metals.
 The factories are located in Berezniki (Titanium Magnesium Plant Corporation VSMPO) and Solikamsk (JSC Solikamsk magnesium plant).

 In engineering plays an important role military production.
 The largest center of engineering is Perm; manufactured aircraft and rocket engines, oil field and mining equipment, Petrol motive-powered saws, communication equipment, vessels, cable and other products.
 The largest enterprises are Motovilikha Plants and Perm Motors.
 Timber Complex edge based on the use of the richest forest resources of Prikamye.
 Logging facilities are located mainly in the north of the region.

 Demographics

-According to the 2010 Census, the population of Perm Krai is 2,635,276; down from 2,819,421 recorded in the 2002 Census, and further down from 3,099,994 recorded in the 1989 Census.
+According to the 2021 Census, the population of Perm Krai is 2,532,405; down from 2,635,276 in the 2010 Census; and further down from 3,099,994 recorded in the 1989 Census.